robbertberry/mission-control/README.md

 1. **VERY IMPORTANT:** **FORK** this repository, create a branch, complete work and create pull-request pointing at ****YOUR**** fork with your changes.
 2. **Use Ruby**, a style guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
 3. Use proper object orientation, abstraction and design patterns.
 3. Your application should run as a CLI (command line interface).
-Should flow almost line a text based game.
+Should flow almost like a text based game.
 In memory data store only.
 4. Once completed, email a link to your Pull Request to jobs@doximity.com